 Nerf N-Strike Stampede Blaster

 Nerf has really made a comeback these last few years with its assortment of dart-shooting guns in various sizes and configurations.
-The Nerf N-Strike Stampede Blaster packs a powerful punch that will continue the comeback.
+The Nerf N-Strike is the best nerf machine gun that will continue the comeback.
 This ultimate Nerf gun comes with a real sight, a built-in bipod for aiming, a shield to protect against enemy Nerf projectiles, and a clip that holds 18 Nerf darts.

 Fisher Price iXL